mmdagent-ex/site-doc/content.en/docs/20_tts_test.md

 ---
-title: Try Speech Synthesis
+title: Testing Speech Synthesis
 slug: tts-test
 ---
-# Try Speech Synthesis
+# Testing Speech Synthesis

-MMDAgent-EX by default has two speech synthesis engines, [Open JTalk](https://open-jtalk.sp.nitech.ac.jp/) for Japanese and [FLite+HTS_Engine](http://flite-hts-engine.sp.nitech.ac.jp/) for English.
-They are HMM-based light-weight, small latency engines.
+MMDAgent-EX includes Japanese [Open JTalk](https://open-jtalk.sp.nitech.ac.jp/) and English [FLite+HTS_Engine](http://flite-hts-engine.sp.nitech.ac.jp/) as default speech synthesis engines.
+These are lightweight, fast, and have low latency.

 {{< hint info >}}
-You may prefer another modern synthesis engines.
-If so, try running it [outside and connect via socket](../remote-control/) or [run as sub-module](../submodule/), and [feed the synthesized speech data to MMDAgent-EX](../remote-speech/).
+You can also integrate other engines into MMDAgent-EX.
+Options include running a synthesis engine as a separate process and [connecting via socket](../remote-control/), or embedding it as a [subprocess module](../submodule/).
+See also [feeding synthesized audio from an external process](../remote-speech/) for integration patterns.
 {{< /hint >}}

-The example content has sample voice models for both engines.
-This page explains the procedure to test the text-speech function.
+The Example content includes voice models for both engines.
+Below are the steps to actually try speech synthesis using them.

-## Before start
+## Preparation

-MMDAgent-EX plays synthesized speech from the default audio output device.
-Please set the sound device you want to play the speech as the default output device.
+Synthesis audio is played through the default audio output device.
+Before starting, set the sound device you want to use as the system default output device.

-## Run test
+## Test

 The dialogue script of the Example content is pre-configured to perform speech synthesis.
 After the content is launched,